M.Sc. Physics (Int.), Indian Institute of Technology, Kanpur, India

 Opportunities for postdoctoral, graduate undergraduate researchers and visitors

 We support graduate students towards their doctoral dissertation.
-I am affiliated with UChicago CASE and will advise Ph.D. students at the Pritzger School of Molecular Engineering (PSME), University of Chicago.
-If you are a current or prospective graduate student at PSME and are interested in our area of research, please do get in touch.
+I am affiliated with UChicago CASE and will advise Ph.D. students at the Pritzger School of Molecular Engineering (PME), University of Chicago.
+If you are a current or prospective graduate student at PME and are interested in our area of research, please do get in touch.
 Students from other universities are also welcome, through suitable arrangements made with faculty at their home institution.
 Please take a look at the various ways that graduate students can work with us, and contact me if you wish to learn more.

 - Steve May (Faculty, Materials Science and Engineering, Drexel University)

 - Brittany Nelson-Cheeseman (Faculty, Materials Science and Engineering, University of St. Thomas)